myklgo/irc/README.md

 **Not functional until a few private packages are made public.

 TODO:
 1. Clean up paths.
-Undecided about using github to import quick and dirty packages.
-2. Rewrite client with methods organized by type client and type server.
-This should improve code organization/cognition.
-And facilitate dynamic clients and improve server creation.
+Need to identify ethical means of using forked lib.
+2. Create protocol for User to Server.
+3. Implement history storage and make it transparent to User.

 Objectives:
 Play with GO.